-The terms 'e-Audit' and 'e-Auditing' are used to describe the use of computer programmes in the interrogation of records and data stored on electronic systems.
+The terms 'e-Audit' and 'e-Auditing' are used to describe the use of computer programmes in the interrogation of records and data stored on electronic systems in the course of a Revenue Audit or other compliance intervention.
 There is no distinction between records kept in a traditional manner and records kept using one or more of the many electronic systems available commercially.